Pysi/easyRLS/doc.md

 ### Computing baseline (2313 s)

-To compute baseline, we use the '[runquantile](https://www.rdocumentation.org/packages/caTools/versions/1.17.1/topics/runquantile)' function of '[caTools](https://www.rdocumentation.org/packages/caTools/versions/1.17.1)', a R plugin coded in C.
+To compute baseline, we use the '[runquantile](https://www.rdocumentation.org/packages/caTools/versions/1.17.1/topics/runquantile)' function of '[caTools](https://www.rdocumentation.org/packages/caTools/versions/1.17.1)', a R plugin coded in C. You need to install this before use.

+#### Installing R and caTools plugin

+To install R

+    sudo apt install r-base

+Then start R

+    R

+In the command prompt, install package with

+    install.packages("caTools")

+If it is the first time, your `/usr/local/lib/R` will probably not be accessible with write permissions.
+Run

+    sudo chown -R ljp:ljp /usr/local/lib/R

+to correct this.
+Run again the install package command, it will let you select a mirror, and will download the package and install it.

+#### Using it from Matlab

 To use it with matlab, you only have to run `loadlibrary` with the path of the `.so` and the `.h`.
-They are in 'Neurotools/Tools', an example is given in the script.
+They are in 'easyRLS/Tools/caTools', an example is given in the script.

 Then you can run `caToolsRunquantile` which reads the signal in the 'corrected.bin' file and creates a folder 'baseline' in the 'IP' folder.
 In this folder, there will be a `.bin` and a `.mat` file by layer.

-/!\ THIS IS NOT A GOOD WAY TO DO
+/!\ THIS IS NOT A GOOD WAY TO DO BECAUSE OF ABSOLUTE PATH IN MMAP

 Example of time taken from layer 3 to layer 12.
 The time depends on the number of pixels in ROI.